danielakomenda/ML2-ExamProject/README.md

 - Click "Send"
     - -> You will see the similarity between your text and the first text from OpenAI
     - -> Your text will be stored in the Database
+    - -> The similarity will be stored in a new Collection in MongoDB
 - Click "OK"

 ## 7. Experiment
 - You can try out different Use-Cases